0x9z/Automated-Backup-Script/README.md

-# 🗂️ Automated Backup Script
+# 🗂️ BASH Automated Backup Script

 A simple **Bash script** to automatically back up any directory (e.g., `Documents`) into a compressed `.tar.gz` file with a **timestamp** (date & time) in the filename.